jamiecoleman92/katacoda-scenarios/kubeconfig/step1.md

 `cd guide-kubernetes-microprofile-config/start/`{{execute}}

 The two microservices you will deploy are called system and inventory.
 The system microservice returns JVM properties information about the container it is running in.
 The inventory microservice add the properties from the system microservice to the inventory.
 This demonstrates how communication can be established between pods inside a cluster.
-To build the applications with Maven, run the following commands;
+To build the applications with Maven, run the following commands one after the other:

 `mvn package -pl system`{{execute}}